 Throughout our lives, particular

 events may trigger intense emotional reactions or crises in us which may be painful or have great costs to our being and existence.
 The way we respond to these problems has something to do with our upbringings.
 In addition to seeking a resolution to your immediate crisis, we may work to know the sources of your suffering or distress, and what you may want to do about it using clinical psychoanalysis.

 I work with individuals across the life span, couples and families who may be experiencing addictions, life crises, trauma, loss, debilitating anxiety, anger, persistent depression, panic and struggles with identity after a life changing event.
 Such events may be a career change, adoption, a miscarriage, migration, birth of a child, separation, divorce or death of a family member.
 Other concerns may relate to relationships, children’s well-being, parenting and the family.
 As a result, my desire is to support individuals suffering from a wide range of presenting issues and mental health concerns.

-- Grief, Loss
+- Grief and Loss

 - Panic attacks

-- Persistent depression and other mood disorders
+- Persistent depression

-- Bipolar disorders type I and II
+- Bipolar disorders

 - Existential issues and life transitions